-Status of MHSA Funding: Program funded for the entirety of the MHSA Three Year Plan, Fiscal Years 17/18 through 19/20.
+Status of MHSA Funding: Program funded for the entirety of the MHSA Three Year Plan, Fiscal Years 17-18 through 19-20.

 - 1. Population Served: Mendocino County residents ages 18 and older that are participants in the Whole Person Care project with a diagnosis of depression.
-This program will aim to screen at least 25 clients per year. - 2.
+This program will aim to screen at least 25 clients per year.
+This program will serve Transition Age Youth over 18, Adults, and Older Adults. - 2.
 Services Provided: Screening for suicide risk factors among those that have a diagnosis of depression. - 3.
 Program Goals: Identify individuals at risk for suicidal ideation and triage them to appropriate suicide prevention services. - 4.
 Program Evaluation Methods: The program staff conducts evaluation activities that meet the PEI requirements.
 The program collects demographic information on persons screened, number of individuals that screen positive for suicide risk, what services are offered to those that screen positive, and the number of individuals that are hospitalized for danger to self following screening.